egidiodecaro/howto-logging/SLF4J-Jboss-Guide.md

 ## Defining a custom logging profile on JBoss
 All that is left is defining a custom logging profile for your application to use.
 Let's do this on the administration console, which, by default, can be found at http://127.0.0.1:9990 when JBoss is running.
 Open **CONFIGURATION-->Subsystems** and search for **logging**.
 Select **Logging profiles** and then click on the **+** in a circle (Add logging profile) to add a new profile.
 Provide a name and press **Add**.
 Then select on the newly created profile and press view.
 You should now see the profile configuration page.
-What you need to do now is defining on or more handlers to take care of your logs.
+What you need to do now is defining one or more handlers to take care of your logs.
-Once you've defined one or more handlers, you can now go back and edit the Root Logger for this logging profile (or create a specific logger category), adding the handlers you just created to it.
+Once you've defined one or more handlers, you can now go back and edit the Root Logger for this logging profile (or create a specific logger category), and add the handlers you just created to it.
 At this point, your application should log using the specific behavior defined by your custom logging profile.

 ## References
 * [Jboss Logging Guide](https://docs.jboss.org/hibernate/orm/current/topical/html_single/logging/Logging.html)